Breastfeeding after UPA EC

 Russian Federation: Mifepristone EC pills less accessible

 March 2025.
 Emergency contraceptive (EC) pills with a low dose of mifepristone (10 to 25 mg), have been available in a few countries for many years, including Armenia, Russia, China, Moldova, Ukraine and Vietnam.
-In 2023, the Ministry of Health of the Russian Federation approved a list of drugs and active ingredients that are to…
+In 2023, however, the Ministry of Health of the Russian Federation approved a list of drugs and active ingredients that are…

 Contraception: An unfinished revolution